oi19/react-native/README.md

   # Project Structure

   ## App.js
-   -this file creates the app structure by creating app Container and the Navigation structure as well as the state managment whether context(Providers) or redux
+   - This file creates the app structure by creating app Container and the Navigation structure as well as the state managment whether context(Providers) or redux

   ## src folder